 Introduction

-The LwM2M Enabler [LWM2M10] defines a simple resource model where each piece of information made available by the LwM2M Client is a Resource.
+The LwM2M Enabler [LwM2M10] defines a simple resource model where each piece of information made available by the LwM2M Client is a Resource.
 Resources are logically organized into Objects, and each Resource is given a unique identifier within that Object.

 Figure 1 illustrates this structure, and the relationship between Resources, Objects, and the LwM2M Client.
 The LwM2M Client may have any number of Resources, each of which belongs to an Object; for example the Firmware Update Object contains all the Resources used for firmware update purposes.